Leo3418/ebuild-commander/README.md

 ebuild-commander is a tool designed for installation tests of [ebuilds][gentoo-wiki-ebuild] on Gentoo.
-Inspired by [ebuildtester][ebuildtester], ebuild-commander tests ebuilds in a Docker container derived from [Gentoo stage3 images][docker-gentoo-stage3] but allows for finer granularity of control over the tests:
+Inspired by [ebuildtester][ebuildtester], ebuild-commander tests ebuilds in a [Docker][docker] container derived from [Gentoo stage3 images][docker-gentoo-stage3] but allows for finer granularity of control over the tests:

 - Instead of taking merely a single [package atom][gentoo-wiki-ver-spec], ebuild-commander accepts a list of shell commands that need to be executed